akzize/note_app/README.md

 ## How to run the project on your machine
-1. first clone this repo <br>
+1. first clone this repo

     . `clone https://github.com/zakariae111/note_app.git`
-2. run composer install <br>
+3. run composer install

    . `composer install`
-3. then copy the .env.exemple to .env <br>
+4. then copy the .env.exemple to .env

    . `cp .env.exemple  .env`

 And then configure the database info in the .env file.